cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

 1. Make sure you are in the root of the data-analyses repo: `~/data-analyses`
 2. Run `python portfolio/portfolio.py build my_report --deploy`
     * The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
-    * If you have already deployed but want to make changes to the README, run `python portfolio/portfolio.py build my_report --papermill-no-execute`
+    * If you have already deployed but want to make changes to the README, run: `python portfolio/portfolio.py build my_report --papermill-no-execute`

 3. Once this runs, you can check the preview link at the bottom of the output.
 It should look something like:
     * `–no-deploy`: `file:///home/jovyan/data-analyses/portfolio/my_report/_build/html/index.html`